Which markets did best from Berlin Wall's collapse? Wall Street and the BRICs, of course

 Since Nov.
 9, 1989, the S&P 500 has surged 1,635% in value, stocks in eastern Europe’s largest economy Poland are up 550%, and Russia’s Moex has risen nearly 900% since it became firmly establish in the late 90s.

-That compares to a 350% rise in the reunified German DAX when calculated in dollar terms, 320% in MSCI’s broadest world stocks index .MIWD00000PUS, and nearly 460% in its global emerging market equivalent. .MSCIEF
+That compares to a 350% rise in the reunified German DAX when calculated in dollar terms, 320% in MSCI’s broadest world stocks index, and nearly 460% in its global emerging market equivalent.

 “There are multiple stories here,” said SEB Investment Management’s global head of asset allocation, Hans Peterson.